 - 1. Have four (4) students position themselves on the boundary of the square. - 2.
 While playing music, students walk slowly around the square. - 3.
 When the music stops, students stop walking. - 4.
-Stop the music.

-5. Observe and compare how students are positioned in the area in relation to one another.

-- 6. While playing music again, students increase their speed and walk faster. - 7.
-Stop the music.

-8. Observe and compare how students are positioned in the area in relation to one another.

-9. Answer the questions below and discuss with the class.
+Stop the music. - 5.
+Observe and compare how students are positioned in the area in relation to one another. - 6.
+While playing music again, students increase their speed and walk faster. - 7.
+Stop the music. - 8.
+Observe and compare how students are positioned in the area in relation to one another. - 9.
+Answer the questions below and discuss with the class.

-Note: this activity is based on Toyota's Teen Drive 365 for School Resources
+Toyota's Teen Drive 365 for School